ildar-shaimordanov/my-scripts/doc/cmdize.md

     call :print-prolog engine "" "" @ pattern

-It have higher priority and is processed prior others producing a code similar to:
+It has higher priority and is processed prior others producing a code similar to:

     @engine pattern %* & @goto :EOF